Home Assistant Notifications Setup Guide

 Home Assistant persistent notifications make it possible to receive messages only in the interface of the service itself.
 This is not convenient at all.
 It's much better when notifications are delivered somewhere you can immediately see and read them.
 For example, in the chatting app that you use every day or by SMS.

 Therefore, sending notifications through the notify Home Assistant component may seem like a good solution at first.
 But in reality, the number of integrations is limited.
 And most of them require complex setup.

 The Notify.Events service does a great job with these problems.
 Out-of-the-box integration with Home Assistant allows you to receive important alerts in a comfortable way.
-Recipients include Telegram, Microsoft Teams, Viber, Slack and SMS.
+Recipients include Telegram, Microsoft Teams, Viber, Slack, SMS, iOS / Android app, and push notification services.
 The setup is simple and doesn't take long.
-The service is free when sending up to 300 notifications per month.
+The service is free when sending up to 50 notifications per month.